Home of the original life-size driftwood horses.

 They chose to have an oak life-size mare and foal.
-I was very pleased to go and see them installed this June already looking at home among the very new planting in the Botanical Gardens.
+I was very pleased to go and see them installed last June already looking at home among the very new planting in the Botanical Gardens.

-Interview.
-To read about the creative process click here
+Interview: Heather answering questions about the creative process click here